wangpichao/wangpichao.github.io/index.md

 ## Recent News

 1. 2023-02: One paper about efficient vision transformer was accepted by **CVPR2023**
-2. 2023-02: One paper about long form understanding was accepted by **CVPR2023**
+2. 2023-02: One paper about long form video understanding was accepted by **CVPR2023**
 3. 2023-02: One paper about 3D pose estimation was accepted by **CVPR2023**
 4. 2022-12: Our TIP'21 paper received the IEEE Finland SP/CAS Best Paper Award
 5. 2022-11: One paper about Semantic Segmentation was accepted by **AAAI2023**